-Germany: Erdogan's Nazi claim 'unacceptable'
+Merkel condemns Nazi insult from Erdogan

 Upcoming referendum

-The rallies were being held to drum up support for the upcoming referendum vote on the Turkish constitution on April 16.
+The rallies, at which Turkish government ministers were due to speak, were being held to drum up support for the upcoming referendum vote on the Turkish constitution on April 16.

 The sweeping constitutional changes, introduced by President Erdogan's ruling Justice and Development Party (AKP), would grant new powers to the President and transform the way the country is governed.

 The world's largest Turkish diaspora is found in Germany, where about three million people with Turkish ethnicity reside.